 Where do students live?

 Approximately 80 percent of first-year students live near campus in Hyde Park because of the abundance of affordable housing and convenience to the Law School.
-Some students choose to move up north to other Chicago neighborhoods during their second and third years.
-We usually have students living in the South Loop, River North, Streeterville, and Lincoln Park.
+Some students choose to move to other Chicago neighborhoods during their second and third years.
+We usually have students living in the South Loop, River North, Streeterville, and Logan Square.

 Is it difficult to find housing in the city?

 No, there is an abundance of housing near campus in Hyde Park.
 The cost of living in Chicago is very affordable compared to other major cities.
 Our housing page contains more information.

 What is the atmosphere like among students and faculty?

 Our students and faculty are extremely collaborative in their approach to learning.
 Because of our small class size and the seriousness with which our faculty approach teaching, our faculty engage with students in ways uncommon in academia.
 Our students work together in study groups, share class notes, and enjoy casual conversation with their professors outside of class on a daily basis.
 The Law School does not have a published class rank and the wealth of employment opportunities for UChicago students facilitates a collegial and cooperative environment.

 What is it like to study law at UChicago?

 Our students and faculty are excited about ideas.
 There is no single viewpoint, ideology, or style of thought imposed upon or shared by all students.
 Instead, all ideas are welcome.
 Our faculty expose students to contrasting views and challenge students on their ideas.
 Read more about our academic culture to find out why UChicago is such a unique place to study law.